appveyor/website/src/docs/enterprise/running-builds-on-azure.md

 ---
 layout: docs
-title: Running builds on Azure cloud
+title: Running builds on Azure
 ---

 <!-- markdownlint-disable MD022 MD032 -->
-# Running builds on Azure cloud
+# Running builds on Azure
 {:.no_toc}

 * Comment to trigger ToC generation
 {:toc}
 <!-- markdownlint-enable MD022 MD032 -->

-## Enable custom build environment

-Currently custom build environment feature is not generally available.
-It is being enabled for specific accounts per request.
-Please send an email to team@appveyor.com if you decide to try this feature.

-## Create AD Service Principal

-### Create Azure Active directory application
+## Introduction

-During this step you will be needed to collect number of configuration and authentication setting for later use with AppVeyor.
-To avoid confusion we recommend to prepare some deployment notes (it can be just notepad file in **secure** location or password manager section), with the following fields:
+During the following steps you will need to collect a number of configuration and authentication settings to configure Azure builds in AppVeyor.
+For better productivity we recommend making some deployment notes (it can be just a notepad file in **secure** location or password manager section) with the following fields:

 * AAD application name
 * Client ID